yellowmessenger/django-libspark/libspark/README.md

-Django Spark Lib
+Django Lib Spark
 ================

-This is the core Django Spark Lib.
+This is the core Django Lib Spark.
 This library is built on top of [PySpark](https://spark.apache.org/docs/0.9.0/python-programming-guide.html) available for [Apache Spark](http://spark.apache.org/).

 What makes Spark Lib easy to use?
 =================================

-Spark Lib makes communication to a Spark instacnce a cake walk.
-Spark Lib takes care of all the connection related initialisation scripts.
+Lib Spark makes communication to a Spark instacnce a cake walk.
+Lib Spark takes care of all the connection related initialisation scripts.
 It also supports powerfull method chaining mechanism along with lazy evaluation.

 Packages
 ========